 There’s a lot of different parts to this, so we’ve broken it up into sections below, which you can skip to using these links:

-With every team and roster now finalised for the inaugural season, we've split them off into individual articles to showcase team skins, players and more.
+With the inaugural season now underway, we've split teams off into individual articles to showcase skins, players, and more.
 Here's the list:

 - Atlantic Division